Q: Which Elasticsearch version does Amazon Elasticsearch Service support?

 Q: Which Elasticsearch versions does the in-place upgrade feature support?

 Amazon Elasticsearch Service currently supports in-place version upgrade for domains with Elasticsearch versions 5.x and above.
-You can upgrade from 5.x to 5.6, 5.6 to 6.3, and 6.x to 6.3.
+The target versions that we support for the upgrade are 5.6, 6.3, 6.4, 6.5, and 6.7.
+For more details refer our documentation.

 Q: Will my domain be offline while the in-place upgrade is in progress?